lukeslp/chainlit-coze/chainlit.md

-# Welcome to SLP-GPT Light
+# Welcome to SLP-GPT AAC Pocket

 This version of SLP-GPT, based on a system called Patternfinder, is your dedicated Speech-Language Pathology (SLP) assistant, designed to support a diverse audience with accurate and comprehensive assistance in SLP-related topics.
 Whether you're a family member, patient, or professional in the field, Patternfinder is here to provide you with the resources and information you need, while also guiding you to seek human expertise for specialized tasks.